-After you've submitted your application, you can generally expect to receive a decision notification about three months after the application deadline.
+After you've submitted your application to business school, you can generally expect to receive a decision notification about three months after the application deadline.
 Check the individual schools' websites for their specific timeframes.
 The notification you receive will let you know if you've been accepted, waitlisted or denied.

 Congratulations, you've been accepted!